Digital Skills 4 Youth

 - Not in receipt of Employment Insurance during their internship and

-- Self-assess as unemployed or underemployed, meaning they are employed below their level of education and/or hold part-time employments
+- Self-assess as unemployed or underemployed, meaning they are employed below their level of education and/or hold part-time employment

 - Not be an immediate family member of the employer

-To be considered for a DS4Y PEI intern opporunity the employer must provide SkillsPEI with;
+To be considered for a DS4Y PEI intern opportunity the employer must provide SkillsPEI with;

 - A completed DS4Y PEI Application Form